gsubigya/itassessment2026/IT FINAL Project/ReadMe.md

 This palette was chosen to depect the nursery brand from a basic garden shop to a better looking premium experience.
 The Color used are warm, light, and feels earthy and natural.
 Using these colors together brings a sense of growth, health, nature and expertise to viewer which holds a complete essense of the Nursery Theme website.

+To keep the design minimal and natural i have made use of 3 main colors.

 The website design and color inspirations were from: https://dribbble.com/tags/nursery-website